ZeepReactorr/webapp_iGEM_TS/README.md

 # iGEM_team_search

-An interactive tool with a rudimentary graphic interface to search information on previous iGEM teams
+An interactive tool with a rudimentary graphic interface to search information on previous iGEM teams.
+Repository where you can find in the Tags the stand-alone application for the team search.